Singeing Of The King's Beard

 The Technological Context: A Shift in Safety

 The increased awareness of fire safety, though gradual, significantly reduced the likelihood of such incidents over time.
-The gradual shift from open fires to more enclosed fireplaces, the invention of safer lighting solutions (like oil lamps and eventually gas lighting), and the increasing availability of fire-resistant materials all contributed to a safer environment for everyone, including royalty.
+That's why the gradual shift from open fires to more enclosed fireplaces, the invention of safer lighting solutions (like oil lamps and eventually gas lighting), and the increasing availability of fire-resistant materials all contributed to a safer environment for everyone, including royalty.
 This technological progress helped diminish the risk of accidental burns, including the infamous "singed beard."
 The transition reflects a broader historical trend of increased safety consciousness and technological advancements impacting daily life.

 From Royal Mishap to Symbolic Representation